|Can this book save the book|

 Simple.
-Branding, and a seriously injured mushroom hunting enthusiast led astray by an anonymous Wiki contributor who misidentified a poisonous mushroom as a "safe" and delicious substitute for store bought 'shrooms.
-Free information is shitty information.
+A seriously injured mushroom hunting enthusiast led astray by an anonymous Wiki contributor who misidentified a poisonous mushroom as a "safe" and delicious substitute for store bought 'shrooms.
+Bad information is never cheap.
 That's the "Got Milk" message the AAP should shout from the roof tops.
 Blogs and Wikis kill!
 AAP member publishers bring great ideas to life!
-Publishers need to leverage their reputation.

 Wiki s kill.We 'bring great ideas to life."

-The Ninth Circuit Court of Appeals recently defined the term "negligent publication" in a media liability policy as "a narrow tort in which the publication of material encourages or instructs readers to engage in harmful conduct."
+The Ninth Circuit Court of Appeals recently defined the term "negligent publication" as "a narrow tort in which the publication of material encourages or instructs readers to engage in harmful conduct."
 The internet is rife with negligent information.
 The internet is a creepy, shadow universe of unverifiable facts, pedophiles, snake oil salesmen, substanceless self-promoters and sock puppets.
 Do I really believe this?
 While there's truth in that statement, there are "flowers among the weeds."

 If you felt a tap on your shoulder as you read the above paragraph, likely it was the First Amendment wishing to remind you that books are not products, and, historically negligent publication cases have gotten little traction in the courts.
 But, the value of a negligent publication lawsuit isn't in getting a conviction, it's the promotional value -- getting readers to question what they read.
 And, to gain an appreciation for the value of a book curated by a reputable publisher.
-Cheap is dear.
-Upon big six (soon five) books you can rely.
+Upon books by mainstream publishers you can rely.
 Blogs not so much.